 Economies of Scale

 The manufacturing company enjoys economies of scale by integrating all the processes of production from end to end.
 This results in cost-saving and, therefore, lower prices of the final product for the buyer.

 The source company has to provide the raw materials for production.
 Hence it can lead to delays and disruptions in the production chain.
 It isn’t easy to maintain an uninterrupted supply of materials at all times.

 No Control Over Quality

 The source company cannot control the quality of the product.
 This is so because it cannot control the quality of raw materials going into production.
-It will have to rely on the manufacturers’ judgment of vendor and material selection for his product.
+It will have to rely on the manufacturers’ judgment of the vendor and material selection for its product.

 To conclude, it is difficult to determine which process is better of the two- Toll Manufacturing or Contract Manufacturing.
 The choice primarily depends upon the source company’s needs and capabilities.